dhansel/IECDevice/examples/IECFDC/README.md

   - Only one disk drive supported
   - No long filename support (file names longer than 8 characters show up as abcdef~N)
   - No code page support (file names using characer codes >127 may show up incorrecly)
+  - No support for fast-loaders other than JiffyDos